iherath/msu_site1/Events&Fundraisers.md

 					<h4>June 3rd, 2020 - Present</h4>
 					<h4>Washington, D.C., United States</h4>
 				</header>
-				<p> As a result of the recent death of George Floyd as well as many past incidents of police brutality, many across the nation are going outside to protest.
-Unfortunately, this is all happening amids a global pandemic, as there is still no vaccine or cure for SARS-CoV-2.
-To help out, we are working to help distribute masks to anyone attending the protests.</p>
+				<p> As a result of the death of George Floyd as well as many past incidents of police brutality, many across the nation took to the streets to protest.
+Unfortunately, this is all happened amidst a global pandemic, as there is still no vaccine or cure for SARS-CoV-2.
+To help out, helped distribute masks to anyone attending the protests.</p>
 			</div>
 		</div>
 	</section>